e-mehegan/EmilyMehegan_T2A2/README.md

 #### One-to-Many (Category to Content):

-	- One category can have multiple pieces of content associated with it, and each content item is associated with only one category.
+	- One category can have multiple pieces of content associated with it, and each piece of content is associated with only one category.
 This relationship is defined through the `content` relationship in the `Category` model with `back_populates='category'`.

 <br>

 <u>AUTHOR MODEL</u>

-The `Author` model represents authors who create content items (e.g., books, movies, articles).
+The `Author` model represents authors who create the pieces of written content.

 The attributes for the 'Author' model are `id` and `author`.